The GROWTH function in Excel is one of the most powerful and is very underused!

 The syntax seems confusing?
 Let’s break it down to look into each component of it.

-- Known Y’s: This is a required argument.
+known_y’s: This is a required argument.

-This includes the set of Y-values that are already known.
 The known values are to be input in Excel which are then projected to find further Y-values.

-- Known X’s: This is an optional argument
+[known x’s]: This is an optional argument

-Take a sneak peek into the relationship above to see where Known-X lies.
-It serves as the exponent to a base value M. As the X-values are only optional, if left vacant, Excel replaces the x-values with the array [1,2,3,4…] and so on depending upon the size of Y.
+As the X-values are only optional, if left vacant, Excel replaces the x-values with the array [1,2,3,4…] and so on depending upon the size of Y.

-- New X’s: This is an optional argument.
+[new x’s]: This is an optional argument.

 In contradiction to the Known-X (that is to be input into Excel), New-X is the value against which a corresponding Y-value is not known.
-Excel applies the GROWTH function to find the corresponding Y-values against the New-X values.

 If both the Known-X and New-X are omitted, Excel replaces them with the array [1,2,3,4…] and so on depending upon the size of Y.

-- Const: This is an optional argument.
+[const]: This is an optional argument.

 As the name suggests, Const stands for Constant.
 In the relationship Y = b * m ^ x, it is represented by B. It is a logical value that can either be True or False.

-- If True or omitted, the value of B is not forced as 1 and is calculated normally.
+If True or omitted, the value of B is not forced as 1 and is calculated normally.

-- If False, the value of B is set to 1, and the value of M is manipulated to render the equation y = m ^ x
+If False, the value of B is set to 1, and the value of M is manipulated to render the equation y = m ^ x

 Return Value:

-The return value for the GROWTH function is numeric.
 This numeric value is predicted on the basis of the provided data series.

 Where Should I Use The GROWTH Function?

-There are several ways how you may use the GROWTH function to your advantage.
-It helps users with financial and statistical analysis.
 You can also use it to perform a quick regression or trend analysis by projecting values based on a given data set.

 To quote a quick example, you may want to pull together a quick budget brief encountering the impact of the hike in petrol prices in the next year.
-You can predict the upcoming rise in petrol prices based on the past trend of prices using the GROWTH formula in Excel!

 Pro-Tip: No need to memorize the complex-looking GROWTH formula stated above.
-Access it from the functions library as follows.

 Formulas > Function Library > More Functions > Statistical > GROWTH